aazaff/startLearn.R/intermediateConcepts.md

        5.8        7.0        7.9
 ````

 Although this might seem like a trivial improvement at the moment, don't forget that you might be working on a data set with hundreds, thousands, or hundreds of thousands of species.
 Consider, that the first way we calculated this would take two-hundred thousand lines of code for a data frame with 100,000 species.
-It only takes one line with **tapply( )**.
+It only takes *one* line with **tapply( )**!

 #### The fifth rule of R-Club
 ***"The computer is the robot, you are the useR."***